fomightez/patmatch-binder/README.md

 This repository is set up to make use of the binder service offered by [MyBinder.org](https://mybinder.org/).
 See their site for more information about Binder.

 Unlike with [circos](https://github.com/fomightez/circos-binder/blob/master/postBuild) which was easy to download, so far I have been unable to figure out how to get the software file off the [FTP server](ftp://ftp.arabidopsis.org/home/tair/Software/Patmatch/) via curl, and so I added it to repo.
-Then it gets unpacked and compiled via running `postBuild` when the Jupyter environment starts.
+Then it gets unpacked and compiled via running `postBuild` as the last part of building of the image from the repository; that built image will get stored by MyBinder and the session launched from the image will already have PatMatch available.

 Click this button below to begin using PatMatch: